-For technical skills, Illawarra TAFE has four campuses in Wollongong which deliver post-school education across a variety of industries and occupations including schoolbased training, short courses, certificates, diplomas and dearees.
+For technical skills, Illawarra TAFE has four campuses in Wollongong which delivers post-school education across a variety of industries and occupations including school-based training, short courses, certificates, diplomas and degrees.

-SMART Infrastructure Facility
+Case study: SMART Infrastructure Facility

-Established in 2011 by UOW, the SMART Infrastructure Facility brings together experts from fields such as transport, water, energy, economics, modelling and simulation and provides a state-of-the-art facility to support this important research.
+Established in 2011 by UOW, the SMART Infrastructure Facility brings together experts from fields such as transport, water, energy, economics and modelling and simulation and provides a state-of-the-art facility to support this important research.